 Section 1003.438, F.S., authorizes the awarding of special diplomas to certain students with disabilities.
-Upon meeting all applicable requirements prescribed by the district school board, and all special diploma state minimum requirements, a special diploma shall be awarded in a form prescribed by the Commissioner.
+Upon meeting all applicable requirements found in Rule 6A-1.09961, F.A.C., a special diploma shall be awarded in a form prescribed by the Commissioner.
 Any such student who meets all special requirements of the district school board for certain special programs, but is unable to meet the appropriate special state minimum requirements, must be awarded a special certificate of completion in a form prescribed by the Commissioner.
 Any student who graduates with a credential other than a standard high school diploma and who chooses to continue to receive a free appropriate public education (FAPE), can continue to generate weighted FTE through the FEFP until the student receives a standard high school diploma or the student reaches age 22, whichever occurs first.
 The decision for determining if a student with a disability will pursue a standard or special diploma is made by the IEP team.
 Because students who do not participate in FCAT will not be eligible for a standard high school diploma, the IEP team should ensure that the requirements found in Rule 6A-1.0943, F.A.C., Statewide Assessment for Students with Disabilities, are met.
 When modifying CTE courses, the particular outcomes and student performance standards that a student must master to earn credit must be specified on an individual basis.
 Student with disabilities who have an intellectual disability; autism spectrum disorder; a language impairment; an orthopedic impairment; an other health impairment; a traumatic brain injury; an emotional or behavioral disability; a specific learning disability, including but not limited to, dyslexia, dyscalculia, or developmental aphasia; students who are deaf or hard-of-hearing or dual sensory impaired, have the option of graduating with a special diploma.

 Rule 6A-1.09961, F.A.C., Graduation Requirements for Certain Students with Disabilities, provides two special diploma options.
-The first special diploma option (Option 1) includes procedures for determining and certifying mastery of student performance standards.
+The first special diploma option (Option 1) is based on course credit requirements aligned with the standard graduation requirements.
 The second special diploma option (Option 2) is based on mastery of employment and community competencies.
-All district school boards must offer the first special diploma option.